Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 !!! warning

-    Your work directory won't necessarily have the same hash as the one shown above.
+    Your work directory might not have the same hash as the one shown above.

-You can browse the `work` directory to find the log files and any outputs created by the task.
+A series of files log files and any outputs are created by each task in the work directory:

-You should find the following files:

 -   **`.command.begin`**: Metadata related to the beginning of the execution of the process task
 -   **`.command.err`**: Error messages (stderr) emitted by the process task